 Table of Contents

-Fetal Development at 14 Weeks
+What Has Developed at 14 Weeks Pregnant?

 With all organs present and accounted for, and with all critical development completed, your baby’s body now focuses on using those organs to get various bodily processes up and going.